Judges appear skeptical of DOJ move to dismiss Flynn case, as his lawyer alleges 'government misconduct'

 "The government's just wasting resources out the wazoo," she said.

-Powell also complimented the government's claim that the case against Flynn was flawed.

-"This is the most impressive motion to dismiss I have ever seen in decades of practice."
+Powell also complimented the government's claim that the case against Flynn was flawed: "This is the most impressive motion to dismiss I have ever seen in decades of practice."

 But Judge Karan LeCraft Henderson, a George H.W.
 Bush-appointed judge, along with Obama appointee Robert Wilkins, seemed suspicious of Flynn's arguments.